miciek/monitoring-akka-prometheus-kamon/README.md

 You can test both applications on your local machine by using included `resources/URLs.txt` file and the following command:

 ### SingleNodedApp

-Just run `SingleNodedApp` from your IDE and then:
+Just run `SingleNodedApp` from your IDE or `sbt runSingle` and then:

 ```
 cat src/main/resources/URLs.txt | parallel -j 5 'ab -ql -n 2000 -c 1 -k {}' | grep 'Requests per second'